GoppeltM/WorkItOut-game/docs/rulesheetL2-english.md

 ## Step 5: Assigning work
 Whoever still has work chips, still assigns 0-max of his own chips to work.
+Work is assigned starting with the player left to the leader, clockwise, ending with the leader

 ## Step 11: Hiring
 Any team member that is hired gets two random goals.